 The eyes certainly are windows to the soul, and if you know anything about eyes or windows, you know they come in many different tints and colors!

-Most commonly, you see brown or blue eyes when you look at the people around you, but some people wind up with really cool and rare eye colors.
+Mostly you see brown or blue eyes when you look at the people around you, but some people wind up with really cool and rare eye colors.
 Here are some of the rarest eye colors and how they happen.

 What Determines the Color of Your Eyes?

-Many people will argue that the color of your eyes is purely genetic, which for the most part is true.
+Many people will argue that the color of your eyes is purely genetic which, for the most part, is true.
 However, there’s still not a lot known about the specific genes that determine a person’s eye color.
 We do know that rarer eye color genes are recessive, so perhaps it’s just a matter of the right genes coming together to bring forth the phenomena.

 The Rarest Eye Colors and How They Occur

 Increased or decreased pigmentation in one iris or part of an iris.

 One pupil is larger than the other making one eye look darker.